darkhelmet/verboselogging/posts/easy-sinatra-metal-for-rails-3-x.md

 - web
 ---
 I was doing some optimizing the other day on a Rails 2.3.x application with a metal controller.
-I didn’t feel like writing a straight rack application, so I used sinatra.
-A pretty good explanation of how this works can be seen in Adam Wiggins’ slides, [Rails Metal, Rack, and Sinatra](http://www.slideshare.net/adamwiggins/rails-metal-rack-and-sinatra)
+I didn't feel like writing a straight rack application, so I used sinatra.
+A pretty good explanation of how this works can be seen in Adam Wiggins' slides, [Rails Metal, Rack, and Sinatra](http://www.slideshare.net/adamwiggins/rails-metal-rack-and-sinatra)

 In Rails 3, they still have *metal* controllers, in that the